awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

 ------

-**To approve an Automation workflow**
+**To approve an automation**
-+ Run the following command to approve an Automation workflow\.
++ Run the following command to approve an automation\.

 ------
 #### [ Linux ]

   ```
   aws ssm send-automation-signal \
       --automation-execution-id "4105a4fc-f944-11e6-9d32-0123456789ab" \
       --signal-type "Approve" \
       --payload "Comment=Replace_This_With_Approve_Comment"
   ```

 ------